The 2019 call for applications to the Leadership Fellowships in Public Engagement is now open.

 It is a condition of every grant that STFC accepts no liability for the manner in which the work in connection with the grant is undertaken, and the research organisation and Leadership Fellow will be responsible in all respects for the work and the consequences of it.

 A grant may be terminated, or its conditions varied, at any time at the absolute discretion of STFC.
-Should the Leadership Fellow leave their institution for another research organisation or an alternative type of employment, they must notify the Public Engagement Team immediately.
+Should the Leadership Fellow leave their institution for another research organisation or an alternative type of employment, they must notify the immediately.
 If it is not possible to transfer the grant then STFC will terminate payments from the day immediately after the Leadership Fellow leaves the host institution.
 Failure to submit reports will result in termination of the award unless there are mitigating reasons.

 Applications for Leadership Fellows in Public Engagement are submitted via the Research Councils’ Joint Electronic Submission (Je-S) system.
 If you have not previously used the Je-S system to submit an application, please ensure that, well in advance of the closing date, that you have set up an account.
 Guidance for completion of the application is provided through the Je-S help text, available from the Je-S front page, and context-sensitive help throughout the system.